dimven/SpringNodes/README.md

 ### CHANGE LOG
 ------
+#### 202.1.0 110219
+- This is the first release targeting Dynamo 2.0.
+As such a lot of nodes have been re-categorised, some have been renamed and some removed.
+Please refer to the following excel sheet for details (nodes that were removed are marked in red, likewise any changes are highlighted in yellow).
+- Line.XYOffset is a new node to offset a line in the XY plane.
+Sometimes Dynamo offsets those vertically and this node attempts to solve that.
+- Minor bugfixes to the fet & fraction nodes, improvements to the BrepDS node.
+- I'm slowly adding tests for all nodes.
+Most of the non-Revit related nodes are finished.

 #### 132.2.8 220818
 - This is the final release targeting Dynamo 1.3x
 - Minor bugfixes in the directshape translate/transform nodes for work in later versions of Revit.